 These updates are being rolled out gradually.
 Homework tasks and worksheets labelled as ‘Ready for tablets‘ in MyMaths will have gone through this process.

-As of July 2019, all MyMaths homework tasks are now tablet ready and available without the need for Flash.
+As of October 2019, all MyMaths lesson, homework tasks, worksheets, and booster packs for Key Stages 1 – 4 are now tablet ready and available without the need for Flash.

 Removing the dependency on Flash will enable us to make further improvements in accessibility.